Expenses

 Oyster top up and contactless payments on Transport for London Services can be claimed through expenses.

-If a separate Oyster card is kept for business travel only, this can be linked to an ECC using a purchase card (P-Card) for auto top up if you have one.
+If a separate Oyster card is kept for business travel only, this can be linked to Essex County Council using a purchase card (P-Card) for auto top up if you have one.

 Professional membership subscriptions and fees